wearenolte/lean-theme/README.md

 ### Linter command
 The PHP linter uses the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/) specified on the WordPress handbook.
 The following command should be run manually before committing change, and also added to your continuous integration build configuration.

+The JS linter uses the [ESLint](https://eslint.org/) and the SCSS linter uses [SCSS Lint](https://github.com/sds/scss-lint).
 ```bash
 composer lint
 ```

-The JS linter uses the [Standard Style](https://github.com/standard/standard) and the SASS linter uses [Stylelint](https://stylelint.io/).
-The frontend linterns are runned when building or running the watcher with Webpack.

 ## Frontend Components
 The Lean Theme follows the [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/#atoms) methodology for developing a modular frontend.

-Below the `patterns` directories there are 4 directories called Atoms, Molecules, Organisms and Templates to which you can add all the Atomic Elements.
+Below the `frontend/components` directories there are 4 directories called Atoms, Molecules, Organisms and Templates to which you can add all the Atomic Elements.

 ### Atoms
 Atoms are the basic building blocks of matter.